OpenAstronomy/openastronomy.github.io/gsoc/suborg_guidelines.md

 They will collect these numbers from all the other sub-org and request them to Google.

-Google will then, after a few days tell us how many slots we get.
+Google will then, after a few days, tell us how many slots we get.
 Nobody knows them *a priori*, and they vary considerably year after year.

-If the number of slots obtained is smaller than the requested then the steering council will decide the distribution of the slots based on the following:
+If the number of slots obtained is smaller than the requested then the steering council will decide the distribution of the slots using the following points as guidelines:

-- The student proposal is outstanding.
-Project well structured and described, not simply a copy/paste from the ideas page.
+- The quality of the  student proposal.
+A well-structured and described project will be favored. not simply a copy/paste from the ideas page.
 - What's the likelihood of that candidate student to become a long-term contributor?
 How has the student engaged till now?
-- Mentors commitment.
-Mentors need to show they have committed to the organisation.
+- Commitment of the mentors for the project.
+The mentors need to show they have committed to the sub-org and OpenAstronomy, and evidence of this will make the slot more likely to be allocated.
-They have contributed to the organisation's code base and are familiar with the language and topic.
+For example, it is best to have mentors that have contributed to the organisation's code base and are familiar with the language and topic.
-- Project can enable cooperation with other sub-organisations of OpenAstronomy.
+- A project that enables cooperation with other sub-organisations of OpenAstronomy will generally be favored over those that do not.

 The process will be as open as possible including only the admins and mentors involved in the selection.
-Remember, we cannot disclose any of the selections we may do till Google does such announcement.
+Remember, we cannot disclose any information on student selection to the students before Google announces the selected students

 ### Evaluations